Have you ever woken up at home shivering?

 Health organizations recommend approximately 2 liters of water per day to maintain organ function, joint lubrication, and proper circulation.

-Food intake levels are a little more widespread, so just ensure that you ingest whatever is comfortable for you (I prefer to eat a high-carb snack like a CLIF BAR before I head into my tent for the night).
+Food intake levels are a little more widespread.
+So ensure that you ingest whatever is comfortable for you (I prefer to eat a high-carb snack like a CLIF BAR before heading into my tent for the night).

 Step 2: Layer Up

-After you’ve satisfied your hunger and thirst, the next best way to keep warm in a tent is to layer up, starting with your clothes.
+After you’ve satisfied your hunger and thirst, the next way to stay warm in a tent is to layer up, starting with your clothes.

-When it comes to other clothing, I would suggest wearing both wool socks and a wool hat to bed.
+I would suggest wearing wool socks and a wool hat to bed when it comes to other clothing.